 The Community and Musicians Rights Organizations Connection

 Speaking of fundamental structures, a humble reminder that there is an underlying format making all of our successes possible.
 A context that is defended at all cost.
-Those who know me well also know that I was introduced on a creative music scene in the late 70's-early 80's, when political conciousness was norm.
+Those who know me well also know that I was introduced on the creative music scene of the late 70's-early 80's, when political conciousness was norm.
 And that I ever since has been an advocate for musicians and artists rights, particularly in times when this has been socially out of fashion.
 These times being no exception.

 My membership in and affiliation with the American Federations of Musicians local 802, Associated Musicians of Greater New York